 After the deployment

-- Document and report defects
+- Document defects

 - Check and store PPE

-Conclusion: Regulations protect
+Conclusion: Regulations are your protection

 - Use PPE